Kraizix/Labo-py/manipulateStr.md

 Sortie :

-ViVe lE VeNt d'hiVer
+ViVe lE VeNt d'hIvEr
 HELLO WORLD
 The number is over than the length of the string
-If you're Not the moSt gifted Be the oNe who workS the moSt
+If you're Not the moSt gifted, be the onE who workS the most
 ```